Cotalker/documentation/docs/tutorials/basic/tutorial_create_group.md

 Time: 15 minutes

 :::tip Vocabulary Note:
 - _Groups_ are different ways to organize, access, and communicate data among _users_.
-There are three kinds of groups: workflows, links, and communications.
+There are three kinds of groups: workflows, links, and regular.
 - _Channels_ are like chats for _groups_.
 Inside a _channel_, _users_ can message each other, send images, files, emoticons, and answer _surveys_.
 :::

 ## Company Requirements {#company-requirements}
 #### Tutorial Objectives {#tutorial-objectives}
 For this tutorial, the company wants to help its employees (_users_) to communicate and share information.
-They want to create a _communication group_ for each area or department.
+They want to create a _group_ for each area or department.
 For now, each _group_ will have two types of _channels_: one, where all employees can communicate with the department, and another, for the department's private conversations.

 The company also needs to add a direct link to each department's file on Google Drive for one-click access.